-The Presidential PRIMARY ELECTION is Tuesday, April 28, 2020.
+The Presidential PRIMARY ELECTION has been

 You can register in person at your county voter registration office, 1 Quaker Plaza, Room 105, Stroudsburg, weekdays 8:30 a.m. - 4:30 p.m.
 Closed weekends and holidays; or at the Department of Transportation photo license centers when applying for or renewing your driver’s license.

 You can register by mail.
 Voter registration mail applications are available at your county voter registration office; and at many other locations within each county including public libraries, universities, political party committee office, and many service organizations.
+Or download the Voter Registration Form here.

 No matter how you register, you will get your voter registration card in the mail.
 Bring this card with you, along with a photo ID, the first time you vote.